B.A. (Toronto); Ph.D. (Yale); FRSC; Molson Professor of English Language and Literature

 "Comus's Wood of Allusion."
 University of Toronto Quarterly 61.3, 1992: 316-33.

-The reception of the classics, especially Virgil and Ovid, in the Renaissance; the poetry of Abraham Cowley.
+Milton and Shakespeare; the reception of the classics, especially Virgil and Ovid, in the Renaissance; the poetry of Abraham Cowley.

 Teaching in Italy!